 A play about a troubled teen inspired by my work as an attorney in the 1990s.
 The teen has an unusual journey of self-discovery when he is ordered to spend time with a police officer he injured -- despite the fact that the officer is in a coma.
 Liz Fentress directed the premiere production of this play at Horse Cave Theatre in Horse Cave, Kentucky.
 The play is included in MotesBooks' World Premieres from Horse Cave Theatre.

 This play is inspired by the life of the first African American to command whites in the Women’s Army Auxiliary Corps during World War II.
 Born in 1919 in rural Kentucky and raised by a grandmother who could neither read nor write, Anna Mac Clarke fought for racial justice in the military and seemed to be defying all the odds — until death took her at age 24.
-At the 2017 Comparative Drama Conference in Orlando where the play was chosen for a reading, actors included (seated L to R) Janna Segal, Malcolm T. Sanford, Philann Williams) and standing, Baron Kelly and Caisey Cole.
-Actors Warehouse in Gainesville, Florida, has included the play in its 2018-2019 season.
+Karelisa Hartigan, who heard a reading of the play a the 2017 Comparative Drama Conference in Orlanndo, directed the play at Actors Warehouse in Gainesville in 2019.
+This photo includes everyone involved in the 2019 production.

 Looking for Lilith Theatre Company commissioned and produced this play at its 15th anniversary festival called UNHEARD [outloud] in Louisville.
 I chose Mary Walker Edwards as my subject to honor Lilith's mission of uncovering unheard voices.
 Dr. Walker received her medical degree in 1855, served as a surgeon for the Union during the Civil War, and remains the only woman to have been awarded the Medal of Honor.
 She lectured on both sides of the Atlantic on topics including dress reform (she was often arrested for wearing trousers), suffrage, and women's rights.
-A revised version of the play was given a staged reading by Cincinnati Playwrights Initiative.
+The year afer the Louisville production, Kathi E.B.
+Ellis directed a staged reading of a revised version of the play at the Aronoff Center in Cincinnati.